Doctors under investigation - health assessments

 The two doctors carrying out the examinations will prepare a report covering:

 - whether the doctor is fit to practise either generally or in a limited way;

 - any recommendations about the management of the case.

 Refusal to undergo assessment

-If the doctor refuses to undergo an assessment or fails to cooperate with the assessment process, the case will be referred to the Medical Practitioners Tribunal Service (MPTS) for a fitness to practise panel hearing to consider whether the doctor's fitness to practise is impaired and whether action is required on his/her registration.
+If the doctor refuses to undergo an assessment or fails to cooperate with the assessment process, the doctor may be referred to the Medical Practitioners Tribunal Service (MPTS) for a medical practitioners tribunal hearing to consider whether the action is required on their registration.

 Decision by case examiners

 Following the health assessment, the case will be considered by two senior GMC staff known as case examiners (one medical and one non-medical).